 · Diastasis Recti

 · Gastro-intestinal difficulties (constipation, IBS, fecal incontinence)

 WHAT CAN I EXPECT DURING MY FIRST APPOINTMENT AT VITALITY PHYSIOTHERAPY?

 Prior to your initial appointment, you will be asked to complete an online questionnaire regarding previous health history as well as any relevant information about your pelvic health concerns.
-At the first appointment, Carolyn will talk to you in more depth about these concerns and discuss any relevant information to help fully assess and treat appropriately.
+At the first appointment, your physiotherapist will talk to you in more depth about these concerns and discuss any relevant information to help fully assess and treat appropriately.
 She will then conduct a physical examination assessing the lower back, pelvis, and abdomen.
 Typically, there is also an internal examination to assess the function of the pelvic floor muscles.
 Following the initial assessment an individualized treatment plan and patient centered goals will be discussed to help move forward.